The Bevis Frond: Personal life

-In 1991, Nick Saloman was a contestant on the UK television station Channel 4's game show Countdown.
+In 1991, Nick Saloman was a contestant on the Channel 4 game show Countdown.
 He is a supporter of Queen's Park Rangers F.C., prompting Richard Whiteley to joke "What do you get when you cross The Bevis Frond and Queen's Park Rangers?
 Rock bottom."

 Saloman's mother Joanne was a schoolteacher to Adam Ant and is credited by Ant as first having encouraged him to be an artist.
 Saloman himself was also friends with Ant at school and later, according to Ant, would introduce him to "long hair, Jimi Hendrix and loud guitars, which he played wildly and not without skill."

 Personnel

 The Bevis Frond is essentially Nick Saloman, who does vocals and plays guitar, bass, drums, and keyboards.
 He is also the producer.

 The recording and touring band has included at various times: